-Then in high school my little sister dreamt I had jumped off the building.
+When I started high school, my little sister dreamed I had jumped off the building.
 I was unaware that I had developed depression.
 I was blind to it because I thought that was all there is to it.
 But yes the dream shocked me too.
 I didn’t think I would ever reach that point.
 Then near senior high, I decided on something different.

 I had pride issues: academics being my sense of worth and security, I sometimes unintentionally vent out my anger on my classmates.
 I didn’t understand myself either why that happened but later I figured it’s because so many tangled knotted emotions were in me for so long.

 Then in high school senior year there were 2 new classmates.
 One of them became my friend.
 She was different (later on I found out that she is a Christian).
 I decided to tell her what was bothering me.
 Her usual response was to tell me a story of someone else having life more difficult than me.

 She was telling me in short I wasn’t alone and others too have similar and far worse problems.
 I understood her point intellectually but emotionally not really.
 I rejected the idea that there are possibly people who need to endure more than enough.
 Her name was Patrizia Yao.